 - Incident Response – What are you going to do in case of a security breach or incident?
 What do you do if you detect a “smoking gun”?
 How do you contain the incident, or prevent any further data leakage?
 Which tools and process do you have in place?

-Having only scratched the surface a little, there is a lot which can be done in each of these five domains – and it quickly gets very confusing what set of security and vulnerability tests and analyses are necessary or desirable for your use case.
+Having only scratched the surface a little, there is a lot usually to be done in each of these five domains – and it quickly gets very confusing what set of security and vulnerability tests and analyses are necessary or desirable for your user case.

 Therefore, we have packaged up well-defined sets of scanning and testing profiles based on typical use cases.
 Do your workload(s) fall into any of these categories?